SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "If you think it will work, okay."

-"time to hug, darling."
+"Time to hug, darling."

-"Okay, thank you Rarity."
+"Okay, thank you, Rarity."

 "You're most welcome."